-ML performs good on n-to-1 questions.
-For instance, in face recognition “all these pixel show which person?” has only one correct answer.
-However, ML is struggling in n-to-many or in gradual circumstances … there are many ways to translate a text correctly or express a certain piece of knowledge.
+ML performs well on n-to-1 questions.
+In facial recognition, for instance, there is only one correct answer to the question “which person do all these pixels show?”
+However, ML struggles in n-to-many or in gradual circumstances…there are many ways to translate a text correctly or express a certain piece of knowledge.

 ML is only as good as its available relevant training material.
-For many tasks mountains of data are needed.
-And the data better be of supreme quality.
+For many tasks, mountains of data are needed, and data that should be of supreme quality.
 For language related tasks these mountains of data are often required per language and per domain.
-Further, it is also hard to decide when the machine has learned enough.
+Furthermore, it is also hard to decide when the machine has learned enough.

-Some suggest why not process everything in English.
-ML does also an OK job at Machine Translation, like Google Translate.
-So why not translate everything into English and then lets run our ML algorithms?
-This is a very dangerous approach since errors multiply.
-If the output of an 80% accurate Machine Translation becomes the input to an 80% accurate Sentiment Analysis errors multiply to 64%.
+Some would suggest we should just process everything in English.
+ML also does an ‘OK’ job at machine translation (Google Translate, for example).
+So why not translate everything into English and then simply run our ML algorithms?
+This is a very dangerous approach, since errors multiply.
+If the output of an 80% accurate machine translation becomes the input to an 80% accurate Sentiment Analysis, errors multiply to 64%.
 At that hit rate you are getting close to flipping a coin.

 Human Knowledge to Help

 The world is innovating constantly.
 Every day new products and services are created.
 To talk about them, we continuously craft new words: the bumpon, the ribbon, a plug-in hybrid, TTIP ‒ only with the innovative force of language can we communicate new things.